albertintech/apai/docs/congress/cmf/fema/sample-smd-ballot.md

 ---

-*This is a mock ballot created for educational purposes to demonstrate STAR Voting in general elections for single-member districts in states with two Representatives, Joint Endorsement Lists, and Federal Candidate Assessment Office (FCAO) examination requirements as proposed in the Federal Elections Modernization Act (FEMA).*
+*This is a mock ballot created for educational purposes to demonstrate STAR Voting in general elections for single-member districts in states with two Representatives and Joint Endorsement Lists as proposed in the Congressional Elections Modernization Act (CEMA).*

-> 📥 [Download this document](https://github.com/albertintech/apai/blob/main/docs/congress/cmf/fema/sample-smd-ballot.md) (opens on GitHub -- click the ⬇ download button)
+> 📥 [Download this document](https://github.com/albertintech/apai/blob/main/docs/congress/cmf/cema/sample-smd-ballot.md) (opens on GitHub -- click the ⬇ download button)

 ---